learnitmyway/countries/README.md

     - cull some features
   - disclaimer about not being prod ready
     - lack of test coverage
-    - shortcuts in UX (eg loading and error states)
+    - lack of styling
 - pagination
 - search field with debounce
 - polling
 - filter by region
 - sort countries
 - dark mode
+- detail page
   - link to border countries on detail page
+  - back
 - mark country as visited
 - display visited countries on a map
 - lazy load images